United Macedonia

 A map distributed by Macedonian nationalists c.
 1993.
-It shows the geographical region of Macedonia split with barbed wire between Republic of Macedonia, Bulgaria and Greece.
+It shows the geographical region of Macedonia split with barbed wire between the then-Republic of Macedonia, Bulgaria and Greece.

-United Macedonia (Обединета Македонија), or Greater Macedonia (Голема Македонија), is an irredentist concept among ethnic Macedonian nationalists that aims to unify the transnational region of Macedonia in Southeastern Europe (which they claim as their homeland and which they assert was unjustly divided under the Treaty of Bucharest in 1913) into a single state that would be dominated by ethnic Macedonians.
-The proposed capital of such a United Macedonia is the city of Thessaloniki (Solun in the Slavic languages), the capital of Greek Macedonia.
+United Macedonia (Обединета Македонија), or Greater Macedonia (Голема Македонија), is an irredentist concept among Macedonian nationalists that aims to unify the transnational region of Macedonia in Southeastern Europe (which they claim as their homeland and which they assert was unjustly divided under the Treaty of Bucharest in 1913) into a single state that would be dominated by ethnic Macedonians.
+The proposed capital of such a United Macedonia is the city of Thessaloniki (Solun in the Slavic languages), Greece's second largest city.

 History

 The roots of the concept can be traced back to the 1910 First Balkan Socialist Conference as a possible solution of the Macedonian Question.
 The Macedonian Scientific and Literary Society sought for the creation of an independent Macedonia, encompassing the entire geographic region of Macedonia, according to maps drawn by the society itself.
 In 1913 they send a memorandum of independence of Macedonia to the Great Powers and another to the countries of the Balkan League.

 Map of Macedonia drawn by Dimitrija Čupovski in 1913, published in the newspaper Македонскій Голосъ, issued by the Macedonian Scientific and Literary Society.

 Georgi Dimitrov, a Bulgarian communist politician, wrote in 1915 that the creation of a "Macedonia, which was split into three parts, was to be reunited into a single state enjoying equal rights within the framework of the Balkan Democratic Federation".
-In November 1918, the members of the left-wing of the former Internal Macedonian Revolutionary Organization (IMRO), particularly the Serres group issued a declaration in which they called for the restoration of Macedonia to its original geographical boundaries as the basis of a future Balkan Federation.
+In November 1918, the members of the left wing of the former Internal Macedonian Revolutionary Organization (IMRO), particularly the Serres group issued a declaration in which they called for the restoration of Macedonia to its original geographical boundaries as the basis of a future Balkan Federation.
 On the principles of the declaration in 1919 the Temporary representation of the former United Internal Revolutionary Organization was created, which issued an Appeal in March 1919 and send it to the Great Powers on the Paris Peace Conference.
 In 1921 the Macedonian Federative Organization (MFO) was created, its goal was the creation of an independent Macedonia within its geographical and economic borders, with intention of joining a future Balkan Federation.
 In 1924, MFO alongside the IMRO, the Bulgarian Communist Party and the Comintern created the May Manifesto.
 The manifesto called for a liberation and reunion of the separated parts of Macedonia in a fully autonomous and independent political unit within its natural geographic and ethnic frontiers.
 In 1924, the Communist International suggested that all Balkan communist parties adopt a platform of a "united Macedonia" but the suggestion was rejected by the Bulgarian and Greek communists.
 On the basis of the May Manifesto in October 1925 the IMRO (United) was created.
 In 1934 the Comintern in coordination with IMRO (United) issued an official political document, in which for the first time, an authoritative international organization recognized the existence of a separate Macedonian nation and a Macedonian language.